 These shifts in client service scope and focus have raised questions within the financial services industry.
 Do these newly minted advisors have the financial expertise to provide advice for a more comprehensive, holistic set of financial questions?
 With the market flooding with these new ‘innovators’ what stop gap measures are in place ensuring these advisors keep clients’ best interest front and center when making portfolio decisions?

-Not everyone is bound by the same laws, and conflicts of interest exist through the financial world and can at times be difficult to identify and navigate.
+Not everyone is bound by the same laws, and conflicts of interest exist throughout the financial world and can at times be difficult to identify and navigate.

 Even in a “fee-only” environment, an advisor is still faced with situations where their advice may directly impact their compensation.
 When is an advisor is “legally required” to put clients’ interests first rather than enhancing their own compensation?
 Understanding an advisor’s role, responsibilities and compensation structure is key to knowing whether he or she puts clients’ interests first.
 Let’s explore what that means to investors.